ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 Each data object in the tree is identified by a numeric ID and a name.
 The ID can be chosen by the firmware developer.
 The name is a short case-sensitive ASCII string containing only alphanumeric characters and underscores without any whitespace characters.

-An underscore as the first character is used to identify so-called **overlays** which are used to store additional information for original data objects, e.g. metadata, min/max values or configuration of notifications.
+An underscore as the first character is used to identify so-called **overlays** which are sections of data used to store additional information for original data objects, e.g. metadata, min/max values or configuration of report intervals.

-If used in the middle of the name, an underscore separates the description of the item and the unit (also see below).
+If used in the middle of an item name, an underscore separates the description of the item and the unit (also see below).
 No additional underscores are allowed in the name.

 By convention, data items (leaf nodes) use [lower camel case](https://en.wikipedia.org/wiki/Camel_case) for their names where the first character is a prefix as defined below.
-Inner objects to define a path use upper camel case names.
+Inner objects to define the hierachy of the data as well as records (see below) use upper camel case names.

 The IDs must be unique per device.
 However, there may be multiple data items with the same name if they are located in different paths in the data hierarchy.